Microsoft Project – How to Use the Timeline Tool a step by step guide

 Timeline shown in ms project

-Using the Timeline Tools menu
+Using the Timeline Format menu

 • Change Text styles